kuan51/dcli/README.md

 3. Python3

 ## Dependencies
-You will need to install the following dependencies using pip:
+You will need to install the following dependencies

 1. configparser **pip install configparser**
 2. requests **pip install requests**
 3. cryptography **pip install cryptography**

+or you can install in one step with **pip install -r requirements.txt**

 ## Installation